These are my complete notes for Vectors and Projectile Motion in Classical Mechanics.

 Acircle = πr²

-D: The drag coefficient is a number which aerodynamicists use to model all of the complex dependencies of drag on shape, inclination, and some flow conditions.
-Essentially, it the number determined through experiment that helps determine an object's drag.
+D: The drag coefficient is the number used to model all of the complex dependencies of drag on shape, inclination, and some flow conditions.
+Essentially, it is a number determined through experiment that helps determine an object's drag.
 Thus, the coefficient will change depending on the shape of the object, the type of fluid flow around the object, and the object's speed.

 The drag coefficient for a smooth sphere is 0.5, conveniently.